 Make your retirement savings last

 - Determining a realistic withdrawal rate is critical.

-- Your emergency fund should cover six months of expenses.
+- Have an emergency fund that covers at least six months of expenses.

 You've worked hard and saved for the future — now you need to make sure your savings last the rest of your life.
 By understanding the risks you face, you can make smart choices about how much to withdraw and how to handle unexpected financial challenges.